MusicLover1011/RyoYamadaHud/README.md

 to actually make the intro work put bocchi_intro into your custom folder.
 THATS ALL :))))

 As always as i said before be sure to praise ryo and give her all your money :)))

+(4-8-2025) fixed some thing AND added support for windows :)
+          check releases tab for the windows version